wcfrobert/wcfrobert.github.io/_posts/2025-06-20-punching-shear.md

 $$\sigma =M_xc_y/I_x +M_y c_x / I_y \Rightarrow \mbox{ this formula is only applicable if } I_{xy}=0$$

 For most symmetrical geometries, the principal axes is simply the horizontal (X) and vertical (Y) axes and no rotation is needed.
-However, there are sections - such as an L shape - that have slanted principal axes.
-This is often referred to as **unsymmetric bending**.
-In short, unsymmetric bending can only guarantee equilibrium when the moment is applied with respect to the principal axes.
+However, there are sections - such as an L shape - that have diagonal principal axes.
+These situations are often referred to as **unsymmetric bending**.
+In short, where unsymmetric bending occurs, equilibrium is only guaranteed when the moment is applied with respect to the principal axes.
 To illustrate what I mean, In the figure below, I applied the exact same moment vector to a corner column.
 The only difference is the orientation of their x,y axes.

 <img src="/assets/img/blog/2025/punchingshear/theory14.png" style="width:100%;"/>